TorrensJoaquin/MethaneNumber_EN16726/README.md

 ## Methane Number according to EN16726 with MWM corrections as a VBA Function for Excel.

 - Optimization performed with a very, **very**, simple genetic algorithm.
 - While the AVL Method only consider components with less than 5C-.
 This method manages components with less than 7C-.
+- Also, the impact of CarbonMonoxide, Butadiene, Butylene, Ethylene, Propylene is taken into account in this algorithm.
 - This algorithm is especially useful in Hidrogen mixtures.

 ## The formula will have the following sintax.